notpv/Carely/README.md

-I have successfully set up the backend for your project.

-Here's a summary of the changes made:
-- Created a `backend` directory.
-- Added `package.json` with `express`, `cors`, and `body-parser` dependencies, and a `start` script.
-- Created `server.js` with a basic Express server listening on port 3000.
-- Installed all necessary dependencies for the backend.

 ## Backend Configuration

 Before running the backend server, you need to create a `.env` file in the `backend` directory.
 This file will store your Gemini API key.